Inequality at Work Conference

 The nearest airport to the University at Buffalo is the Buffalo Niagara International Airport (BUF), located eight miles from campus, followed by the Niagara Falls International Airport (IAG), located 14 miles from campus.
 Uber, Lyft or taxi services are the best way to get to and from the airport.

-Rooms with be available at the Buffalo Niagara Marriott for $126 per night.
-Call 716-689-6900 and ask for the UB conference rate.
+Rooms will be available at the Buffalo Niagara Marriott for $126 per night.
+Book your room by August 15.